 You probably have some valuable jewelry that is very sentimental to you.
 Have you considered getting it insured?
 In case you're wondering why you should get it insured, here are some useful bits of information:

 You can replace those pieces that mean so much to you.

 Your jewelry will be replaced if it gets lost or stolen and you don’t even have to know HOW you lost it in order for the insurance company to replace it.

 You can get the money needed to replace any jewelry that is lost and use it to buy the same piece or something else or just put the money in your savings account for future use.

 How do I insure my jewelry?

-There are two type of jewelry insurance, scheduled and unscheduled.
-Here is a quick summary on each.
+There’s two type of jewelry insurance, scheduled and unscheduled.
+What does that mean?

 It is a good idea to review your homeowner policy every year.
 Ask your agent to come to your home to discuss each aspect of it.
 You don’t need to show your agent your jewelry.
-Keep it safely hidden.
-Review the values you have insured and update as needed.
+Keep it safely away. (click here for ideas on that) Review the values you have insured and update as needed.
 Ask your agent if the appraisals for your scheduled insurance have to be updated.
 Make sure you don’t do this unnecessarily because it generally costs you money each time you go to a local jeweler and ask for an update on your appraisal.
 By the way, the jeweler who sold you your engagement and wedding rings should offer that service complimentary at least initially.